jiqiyu/insert-contents-tree.el/README.md

 (insert-contents-tree "tree/a/d/e/f,")

 ;; if braces do not match
-;; signal an error: Wrong format of argument, braces do not match, unclosed {s.
+;; signal an error: Wrong format of argument, braces do not match, unclosed {s (insert-contents-tree "tree/{a/d/e/f,b/{g,c}")
-(insert-contents-tree "tree/{a/d/e/f,b/{g,c}")
-;; signal an error: Wrong format of argument, unmatched braces, maybe too many }s.
+;; signal an error: Wrong format of argument, unmatched braces, maybe too many }s (insert-contents-tree "tree/{a/d/e/f,b/g,c}}")
-(insert-contents-tree "tree/{a/d/e/f,b/g,c}}")

 ;; other